distributed-lab/op_rand/README.md

-# OP_RAND: Trustless Randomness Generation on Bitcoin
+# OP_RAND: VRF on Bitcoin

 [![Paper](https://img.shields.io/badge/paper-arXiv-red.svg)](https://arxiv.org/pdf/2501.16451)

 This is a method of emulation of OP_RAND opcode on Bitcoin through a trustless interactive game between transaction counterparties.
 The game result is probabilistic and doesn’t allow any party to cheat, increasing their chance of winning on any protocol step.
 The protocol is organized in a way unrecognizable to any external party and doesn’t require any specific scripts or Bitcoin protocol updates.

 ## 📖 Overview

-OP_RAND brings trustless randomness to Bitcoin through the combination of:
+OP_RAND allows two (currently) users to create the set of transactions, the UTXO of the final one of which can be spent with some probability by each counterparty.
+For that, OP_RAND uses:

-- **Cryptographic Commitments**: Multi-layered commitment scheme ensuring unpredictability
+- **Commitments**: The protocol allows the challenger to create commitments on random values, only one of each is used for the final address formation.
+An acceptor also mast create the commitment for their final public key, but without the knowledge if that can be spent.
-- **Zero-Knowledge Proofs**: Powered by Noir circuits and Barretenberg backend for privacy and verification
+- **Zero-Knowledge Proofs**: For proving the correctness of all actions (with hiding the secret data) between challenger and acceptor it uses Noir circuits with Barretenberg backend.
-- **Bitcoin Script Integration**: Native Bitcoin transactions without protocol modifications
+- **Bitcoin Script**: OP_RAND doesn't require and update of the Bitcoin protocol or appearance of new op codes
-- **Interactive Protocol**: Two-party challenge-response mechanism
+- **Interactive Protocol**: Two-party commit-reveal scheme

 ### Key Features